Marco Rubio announces immediate dispatch of U.S. aid to Venezuela following the devastating earthquakes

 X / Marco Rubio

 Shortly after, the acting president of Venezuela, Delcy Rodríguez, confirmed that she had a phone call with the Secretary of State.
-"Marco Rubio has expressed his solidarity and support for the Venezuelan people during these difficult times for our nation," Rodríguez noted on her social media account X.
+"Marco Rubio has expressed his solidarity and support for the Venezuelan people during these difficult times for our nation," Rodríguez stated on her social media account X.

 X / Delcy Rodríguez

 More than 500,000 people were exposed to severe tremors.
-Buildings collapsed in Caracas, especially in the areas of Altamira and Chacao, and the earthquakes were also felt in Colombia, in cities such as Bucaramanga and Bogotá.
+Buildings collapsed in Caracas, especially in the areas of Altamira and Chacao, and the tremors were also felt in Colombia, in cities such as Bucaramanga and Bogotá.

 Filed under: